clavery/dwre-tools/README.md

 #### Installation

-This command requires that the cartridge `bm_dwremigrate` be installed and activated into the business manager site and that the BM user to be used is given the appropriate BM module permissions ("DWREMigrate"). **NOTE: As of version 1.5.0 the DWRE tools can perform this activation and access role step for you.
-The cartridge must simply be uploaded to the current code version (i.e. through eclipse or `dwre sync`**

-- Copy the `bm_dwremigrate` directory into your project's cartridges directory.
-In Eclipse, import the cartridge into your project and link it to the Demandware server.
-Perform a full upload.
-- In the Business Manager, go to *Administration -> Manage Sites*.
-Under the *Business Manager Site* section, click on the *Manage the Business Manager site* link.
-Add `bm_dwremigrate` to the end of the cartidge path.
-- Go to *Administration -> Roles &amp; Permissions*.
-Select the user used to manage the site.
-Select the Business Manager Modules tab.
-Check the entry for `DWREMigrate` and click *Update*.

-This command also requires that metadata be added to the instance however this will be done automatically, if required, at first run time.
+This command requires that metadata be added to the instance however this will be done automatically, if required, at first run time.
 Metadata will also be automatically added as a migration in future versions.

 An example `migrations.xml` follows (the XML will be validated against a schema in the module at run time):